benduong2001/DS3_Lyft/README.md

     *  Number of objects in that slice
     *  Average Velocity of objects in that slice
     *  etc.
-* These are put into a vector, which becomes the observation row

 Keras Loss
 ![](presentation_pictures/kerasloss.png)